BenjaminSmall94/reading-notes/Code301/Class-09.md

 1. What do we have to do to make a module available?
    We need to determine which parts of the original module are "Public" or available to other modules.
 So you use a `module.export = ...`

+## Things I want to know more about

+I want to know more about using files in all environments.
+Like for instance does the `require()` only work in React Apps, the Node runtime environment?
+Or does it also work in the standard browswer JavaScript and everywhere you could potentially be referencing another file.